mfwre/rsincron/README.md

 Also, I neved had a public repository.
 If you want to share some experience on how to maintain one feel welcome to do so.

+Please expect lots of bugs, `rsincron` isn't alpha yet.
+It looks closer to a proof-of-concept at the moment.

 ## Known issues
 - [ ] daemon ignores events if watched folder is deleted and recreated while